|

 54th:

-The silent and shattered walls of
+The silent and shattered walls of Wagner all at

-once burst forth into a blinding sheet of
+once burst forth into a blinding sheet of vivid light

 …the hissing shot, the shrieking bombs, the